 Your gear plays an important role in your winter SUP session.
-If you are serious about going out on cold weather, you need to have proper gear.
+If you are serious about going out on cold weather, you need to have the proper gear.

 Be sure to keep your feet warm.
 One of the best choices for this is booties.
 5mm or 7mm wetsuit booties are great choices to go with.
-They are usually at the lowest price point in summer, so if you want to save money, buy them off season.
+They are usually at the lowest price point in summer, so if you want to save money, buy them off-season.
 Running tights are very suitable for paddling on cold water.
-Use a pair of thin gloves to keep your hands warm, and make sure the gloves have a little grip in the palm so that you can still hold your paddle firms with the gloves on.
+Use a pair of thin gloves to keep your hands warm, and make sure the gloves have a little grip in the palm so that you can still hold your paddle firm with the gloves on.
 Also, wear a lightweight hat to keep your head warm.
-Anything that made of cotton is not a wise choice for paddle boarding in cold weather.
+Anything that is made of cotton is not a wise choice for paddle boarding in cold weather.

 - Stay close to shore

 If you want to stay safe, the best choice is to stay close to shore.
 The water is going to be very cold, so if you don’t want to risk hypothermia, do not go too far.
 If you are far away from the shore, you might not be able to swim back when you fall.
-Remember that the distance you can swim is much shorter in cold water than warm water.
+Remember that the distance you can swim is much shorter in cold water than in warm water.
 If necessary, change your paddling route accordingly to keep yourself close to the shore.

 - Put your leash on

 Put your leash on no matter where you go.
 The SUP leash is needed even when you are paddling in warm weather on calm water.
 The leash can keep your paddleboard close to you when you fall and you can use it as a flotation device.